-Are you are looking for a technical & construction specialist in traditional Lime mortars?
+Are you looking for a Historic Stonemasonry consultant, technical & construction specialist in traditional Lime mortars?

 You own a pre 1919 building constructed of stone, are looking to renovate stonework on a building of this era or looking to build a new stone building?
 Lime mortar is the best construction mortar for use in pre 1919 buildings because such buildings were built in a different way than the rigid buildings of today.
 Much skill and experience is required in the mixing and application of lime mortars.
 All our lime mortars are bespoke, being mixed on site with specific sands and pozzolans.
 Lime mortar is increasingly being used in new build stoneworks.
 We undertake lime mortar stonework and lime mortar pointing March to june and September – November, depending on suitable temperatures for application of lime mortar.
 We undertake preparations of stonework including removal of portland cement and rebuild stonework where required, between February and December

 Call us on 07896 215920 to discuss your Lime Pointing requirements or use the contact page on our website